le-jack/evolving-door/README.md

 -   Randomized append value to change the hash
 -   Reverse shell
 -   Spawns the other implant after 30 seconds
+-   If the other implant is missing it will replicate another one

 # Current Plans:
 - While running:
-  - Check on implants and replace missing implant
 - while not running check on running (?)

 # Future Plans:
 - Week 2